 Why do people pray for love at Yaegaki Shrine?

-Have you ever heard of “Yamata-no-Orochi”, the god that appears in Japanese mythology?
-There’s a story of a large 8-headed snake, Yamata-no-Orochi, the goddess, Kushinada-hime, and the male god Susano-no-Mikoto.
-In this story the snake captures the goddess, but is saved by Susano-no-Mikoto.
-After saving her, they are married and reside at the shrine.
+In Japanese legends there’s a story of a large 8-headed snake, Yamata-no-Orochi, a goddess, Kushinada-hime, and a god, Susano-no-Mikoto.
+In the story the snake captures the goddess, but is saved by Susano-no-Mikoto.
+After saving her, they get married and reside at a shrine.

-Susano-no-Mikoto and Kushinada-hime are both enshrined at Yaegaki Shrine, and for this reason, Yaegaki Shrine has been long been known as a shrine to bring you good luck for romance.
+Susano-no-Mikoto and Kushinada-hime are both enshrined at Yaegaki Shrine, and for this reason, the place has been long been known as bringing you good luck for romance.

 You’ll need to first put some coins in the donation box called Osaisen-bako, and swing the rope, ringing the bell.
 Then, deeply bow twice in front of the hall and clap your hands twice.
-You make your wish while clapping your hands and finishing by bowing one more time.
+You make your wish while joining your hands and finishing by bowing one more time.
 This is how you greet the gods.
-It is said that if you use the 5-yen coin (the coin with hole in the middle), you can increase your luck.
+It is said that if you use a 5-yen coin (the coin with a hole in the middle), you can increase your luck.

 The paper used can be purchased for 100 yen at the office where amulets are sold.
-What’s interesting about this paper, is that the message will appear when it’s soaked in the water.
-It feels like a message from an oracle and is very exciting to see what your message is!
+What’s interesting about this paper, is that a message will appear when it’s soaked in the water.
+It’s like an oracle and predicts your luck.

 Wild newts live around the shrine, and it is said that if they appear and touch the paper or cross the paper, you’ll be blessed with even more luck.
 Newts used to be a symbol of a love potion!

 227 Sakusachō, Matsue-shi, Shimane Prefecture